tidge101/FinalProjectCPSC353/Code_Review_Mohammed.md

 6  The program produces correct output and is well written and well documented, following the Chapman Coding Standards.

 Suggestions for improving the code (for extra credit!):
+Had a hard time running the program try making it easy to run